haqistan/mblaze-tools/README.md

-     mencrypt   encrypt msg using gnupg (run from mcom(1)) (symlink -> msign) msummary    print colorized one-line summary of msg on stdin munspam     mark messages on stdin as not spam (false positive)
+     mencrypt   encrypt msg using gnupg (run from mcom(1)) (symlink -> msign) msummary    print colorized one-line summary of msg on stdin munspam     mark messages on stdin as not spam (false positive) foldercheck script I run in a small tmux pane to check for new mail